DaveMcEwan/dmpvl/prs/paper/ParameterDatatypes/ParameterDatatypes.md

 - Each module parameter should have an explicit datatype.
 - The datatype of each module parameter should be 2-state, not 4-state.
 - Each module parameter should have an explicit default assignment.
+- Do not mix 4-state and 2-state members in packed structures.
 - Do not use case (in)equality operation with overridable 4-state parameters.
 - Do not use wildcard (in)equality operation with overridable 4-state parameters.